Striking images can be found here, the zone between the plains and mountains where dramatic red spires and outcrops collide with rich green flora.

 - Tall grass prairie butterfly community

-In 1991, the Conservancy signed a 99-year conservation lease, giving it exclusive right to manage 1,080 acres of state land.
-Since then, the Conservancy has acquired another 541 acres, bringing the entire Aiken Canyon Preserve to 1,621 acres.
+In 1991, TNC signed a 99-year conservation lease, giving it exclusive right to manage 1,080 acres of state land.
+Since then, TNC has acquired another 541 acres, bringing the entire Aiken Canyon Preserve to 1,621 acres.

 Given its proximity to Colorado Springs, the preserve is a strategic location for engaging the public in the Conservancy's mission.
 An innovative straw-bale Field Station doubles as an educational facility for visitors and students.